-The mission of GMLscripts.com is to provide the highest quality Game Maker scripts available.
-These GML scripts are completely free for use in your Game Maker projects.
+The mission of GMLscripts.com is to provide the highest quality GameMaker: Studio scripts available.
+These GML scripts are completely free for use in your GameMaker projects.
 Credit is never required but is always appreciated.

 This is a collaboration.
-Every script on this website has been donated by a Game Maker user just like you.
-If you have a useful script, or have improved an existing one, please consider donating it.
+Every script on this website has been provided by a GameMaker user just like you.
+If you have a useful script, or have improved an existing one, please consider submitting it.

 Posted by xot at 09:10 AM - Comments: 0

 - Returns a number of characters from the start of a string.

 - Returns a number of characters from the end of a string.